LDHo/coffee-brewing-recipe/README.md

 # Coffee Brewing Recipe

-# Precision Coffee Brewing Companion for the 4:6 Method

 This app is designed to help coffee enthusiasts and baristas perfect their pour-over coffee technique using the renowned 4:6 brewing method.
 With it, you can adjust your coffee-to-water ratio, customize pour timings, and fine-tune your brews to achieve the ideal flavor profile every time.

 ---